 The Cvent factor: Both platforms, one owner

-Before comparing features, it's worth understanding what the Cvent acquisitions mean for buyers evaluating these tools today.
+Before comparing features, it's worth understanding what the Cvent acquisitions mean for buyers evaluating these tools today, particularly when thinking about vendor stability.

 Cvent acquired Goldcast for a reported ~$300M in December 2025, positioning Goldcast's AI video repurposing as a complement to Cvent's enterprise event management infrastructure.
 Four months later, Cvent closed its ON24 acquisition, adding ON24's engagement data and AI content engine to the same portfolio.